How to Generate Packing Lists from Airtable Automatically

 Option 3: Airtable Automations (Automatic Generation)

-Set up automations to generate packing lists when orders reach a specific status.
+Set up Airtable Automations to generate packing lists when orders reach a specific status.

 Creating an Airtable Automation trigger for automatic packing list generation